opdavies/oliverdavies.uk/source/_posts/renaming-gray-grey-tailwind-css.md

 ---
 title: Renaming gray to grey in Tailwind CSS
-description: How to change the colour "gray" to "grey" in Tailwind CSS.
+excerpt: How to change the colour "gray" to "grey" in Tailwind CSS.
 tags: [Tailwind CSS]
 date: 2020-09-04
 ---